We believe in excellence.

 Lily Ojea - Ballet, Pointe

-Madeleine Miller – Ballet, Pointe, Variations
+Madeleine Miller – Ballet, Pointe

 Madeleine Miller grew up in Palm Beach County and began her ballet training with Ballet Palm Beach Academy at age five.
 In 2011 Ms. Miller moved to Columbus, Ohio for two years to be a part of Ballet Met’s Pre-Professional Program, and she was given opportunities to perform and tour with the company’s Nutcracker Ms. Miller returned to Ballet Palm Beach in 2014.
 Her favorite roles while performing with BPB are Cinderella in Cinderella, Sugar Plum Fairy in The Nutcracker, and Myrtha in Giselle.